cloud-plat-org/ansible-playbook-config-testing/README.md

 ## Getting Help

 If you encounter issues:
-1. Check the [Troubleshooting](docs/09-Troubleshooting.md) guide first
+1. Check the [AWX Interactive Mode](docs/01-AWX-Interactive-Mode.md) guide for setup issues
-2. Verify each phase was completed successfully
+2. Review the [Execution Job Test](docs/02-Execution-Job-Test.md) guide for job execution problems
-3. Check the logs and status of all components
+3. Ensure SSH credentials are created manually through AWX web interface
-4. Ensure all prerequisites are met
+4. Verify all prerequisites are met and scripts are properly configured

-For specific issues, refer to the relevant detailed documentation file.
+For specific issues, refer to the relevant detailed documentation file or use the diagnostic scripts provided.